Community Garden

-To address food insecurity in our own Pittsburgh community, in partnership with Latino Health Access, ASCI has cultivated a community garden open to residents in surrounding neighborhoods as a resource for families who are food-insecure.
-The community gardenis a peaceful, therapeutic and protected environment utilized to grow food while strengthening the bonds of community, harvesting not only fruits and vegetables, but also longtime relationships.
+To address food insecurity in our own Pittsburgh community, in partnership with Latino Health Access, ASCI has cultivated a community garden open to residents in surrounding neighborhoods as a resource for families who are food insecure since 2019.
+The community garden is a peaceful, therapeutic, and protected environment utilized to grow food while strengthening the bonds of the community, harvesting not only fruits and vegetables but also longtime relationships.

 Our motto is: Teach me to garden, and I will eat healthy forever.